lean-delivery/substitute-env-vars/README.md

 # Introduction to SEV
 How many times have you been facing a situation when you have some dockerized application which stores its configuration on the filesystem?

 What's a problem you may ask.
-In a usual Docker world we would prefer to override or even intialize configuration parameters over environment variables.
+In a usual Docker world we would prefer to override or even initialize configuration parameters over environment variables.

 Why is that ?
 By design all Docker containers are stateless.

 That means, by default, working with stateful techniques in Docker (filesystem is one of those) increases complexity and operational costs.